Beth Tanzman, MSW | Executive Director

 Previously, Mara served as the Director of Chronic Disease Policy at the Association of State and Territorial Health Officials (ASTHO), working closely with federal and state public health officials to improve chronic disease and prevention programs.
 She was a Director of Policy at the Pharmaceutical Research and Manufacturers Association (PhRMA), serving as the lead policy analyst working on the passage and implementation of the Medicare Prescription Drug Benefit (Part D).
 While working on Capitol Hill, Mara was a legislative analyst for Senator George Voinovich, working on health and early childhood legislative issues, as well as a budget analyst for the Congressional Budget Office.
 Before that, Mara worked as a senior policy analyst for the National Governors Association, and as a research associate for 3M Health Information Systems.
 Mara lives with her husband and two children in Shelburne, Vermont.

-Timothy Tremblay, MS | Blueprint Data Analytics and Information Administrator
+Timothy Tremblay, MS | Blueprint Data Analytics, and Information Administrator

-Tim is the Blueprint Data Analytics and Information Andministrator.
+Tim is the Blueprint Data Analytics and Information Administrator.
 He received an MS from Syracuse University and BA from Dartmouth College.
 Tim's graduate studies included psychoeducational measurement, research design, applied statistics, and meta-analytic methods.
-His 17 years of data analysis and program evaluation for the State of Vermont has focused on on services related to disabilities and healthcare.
-Tim is a co-author on multiple peer-reviewed publications of program evaluation.
+His 17 years of data analysis and program evaluation for the State of Vermont has focused on services related to disabilities and healthcare.
+Tim is a co-author on multiple peer-reviewed publications on program evaluation.
 He developed and validated the Medicaid data feed in SQL for Vermont's All-Payer Claims Database (APCD; VHCURES), developed data systems for processing Health Information Technology (HIT) Meaningful Use attestations, provided additional support for development and utilization of the State's APCD, a provider registry, a clinical data registry, and systems for patient attribution and payment calculations.

 Tim currently supports multiple data systems and projects related to the State's healthcare reform efforts.
-Through a mix of contract management and direct data work, he assists in planning, negotiating, developing, and validating data systems used for program implementation, payments, and outcomes evaluations.
+Through a mix of contract management and direct data work, he assists in planning, negotiating, developing, and validating data systems used for program implementation, payments, and outcomes evaluations